7 Simple Yet Effective SEO Tips to Outrank the Competition

 Check your mobile website

 Having a website that works properly on all devices – desktops, tablets and smartphones – is extremely important.
-As mobile traffic is set to overtake desktop traffic, you need to make sure your site is mobile-ready and that there aren’t any issues.
-If by looking at your analytics you discover that a high percentage of your traffic comes from mobile or tablets, then you should make fixing mobile issues a priority.
+With mobile devices now driving 56% of traffic to top sites and with mobile-friendliness now a ranking factor, you need to make sure that your site is mobile-ready and that there aren’t any issues.
+You can learn more about the importance of mobile-friendly design here.

-Also, when it comes to SEO there aren’t any shortcuts.
-If you do anything shady to speed things up, you might get caught and get penalised, and it’s not worth it.
-The only thing you should focus on is creating a site that gives users what they’re looking for and optimising it for search engines so people can find it easier online.
+Following these simple SEO steps will set a healthy base for your website so it can receive more organic traffic.
+Just remember to be patient, as it takes time for search engines to index your site and start ranking it.
+When it comes to SEO there aren’t any shortcuts.
+If you do anything shady to speed things up, you might be caught and actually appear further down the rankings — and that’s it’s not worth it.
+The main thing you should focus on is creating a site with top-quality content that gives users what they’re looking for, optimising it for search engines so that people can find it easier online.

 The bottom line: It takes time and it’s a lot of hard work but if you stick with it and do it right, it does pay off.

 What would you say is the most difficult task when optimising a new website?
-We’d love to hear from you so share your comments below.
+We’d love to hear from you so tweet us at @123reg.